openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 Currently, no parameter can be specified for the trailing lambda.
 A compile-time error occurs otherwise.

-**Note**: If a call is followed by a block when the function or method being called has no last function type parameter, then such block is treated as an ordinary block of statements but not as a lambda function.
+**Note**: If a call is followed by a block, and the function or method being called has no last function type parameter, then such block is handled as an ordinary block of statements but not as a lambda function.

-In the case of other ambiguities---e.g., when a function or method call has the last parameter, which can be optional, of a function type---the syntax production that starts with '{' following the function or method call is treated as the *trailing lambda*.
+In case of other ambiguities---e.g., when a function or method call has the last parameter, which can be optional, of a function type---the syntax production that starts with '{' following the function or method call is handled as the *trailing lambda*.
 If other semantics is needed, then a separating semicolon ';' can be used.
 It means that the function or the method is to be called without the last argument (see :ref:`Optional Parameters`).